iwasahighwayman/my-white-whale/README.md

 I am blessed to have many friends, and my friends in many ways are brilliant.

-Folks like me have two (2) sayings:
+Folks like me have many thoughtful sayings, two (2) of which for me are:

 1. If you think you are the smartest person in the room, then that just proves you are not.

 2. If you actually are the smartest person in the room, time to find a new room where you are not.

+In the end, it was (my) human error of not fact-checking what was really going on.

+What was really going on?

+I was NOT getting the power efficiencies which i had previously experienced when building my own power/voltage converters!

-Here are some pictures of these details.
+Below are some pictures of these details.

 ![Buck converter Vdd to LED Vpp correlation](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-IMG_0229-buck-converter-vdd-to-led-vpp-correlation-20221110.JPG)